depperm/first-project-ideas/README.md

     Birds of a feather flock together.
 Who goes outside to see that though when you can simulate that on your computer screen.
 - Budget/Expenses Tracker

     [Don't buy stuff you can't afford](https://www.youtube.com/watch?v=R3ZJKN_5M44&t=3s).
 How do you know what you can't afford, track your expenses.
 Adding fun charts always makes a project look nicer.
+Mint recently closed so there is a clearer market.
 - Calculator

     Calculate math equations solutions so you don't have to in your head.
 Varying degrees of difficulty: